The Mesquite Online News - Texas A&M University-San Antonio

 “Different than what I would have thought, but there is obviously something else going on culturally,” Zambrano said.
 “There is a certain level of exhaustion and questioning with asking people ‘Is it still worth it to convince others to care for others’.”

-Winning Texas gave Trump a boost with 40 electoral votes of the 270 needed to win.
-Trump ultimately took over with a current total of 295 electoral votes.
+Winning Texas gave Trump a boost with 40 electoral votes of the 270 needed to win the presidential race.
+Trump ultimately took over with a total of 295 electoral votes.

 Trump is expected to take office Jan.
 20, 2025.
 He will be the oldest president elected to office at the age 78.